 First-year and other incoming students frequently have questions and turn to the university pastors.
-We are developing a list of FAQ that frequently come up.
-Check back here for more each week:
+We have developed a list of FAQs that frequently come up:

 + Pr.
 Jim